← NewTon DC Tournament Manager

 Leaderboard

 The Leaderboard button at the bottom of the Match Controls panel opens the current standings mid-tournament.
-Click any player in the leaderboard to open their Statistics dialog and add stats that were missed when the match result was recorded.
+Click any player to open their Statistics dialog and add stats that were missed when the match result was recorded.
+Players with lollipops show a 🍭 icon next to their name.

 Results & Export